 WhatsApp head Will Cathcart also had to go to Twitter to post a thread trying to explain what’s actually going on.

-Facebook and WhatsApp face a long road of transparent communication and trust-building ahead to get users who turned down on them recently, back.
+Facebook and WhatsApp face a long road of transparent communication and trust-building ahead to get users who turned down on them and had reasons to delete WhatsApp, back.

 OK, WhatsApp doesn’t seem like an irreplaceable application.
 What about Facebook?
-Google services, which also prone to the scandals like this one?
+Google services, which are also prone to scandals like this one?

-Let’s try to figure out what can and can’t be altered, and find out the alternatives for the less private options.
+Let’s try to figure out what can and can’t be altered, and find out the alternatives like WhatsApp alternatives for the less private options.

 Replace Facebook, Google services: Mission Impossible?

-Google, like Facebook, has a business model that’ partially s built on surveillance. the company not just organizes the world’s information, but also studies it under the microscope.
-That data serves as a cushion for many useful services but is being used in Google’s ads that create the most part of crazy Google’s revenue.
+Google, like Facebook, has a business model that partially is built on surveillance.
+The company not just organizes the world’s information, but also studies it under the microscope.
+That data serves as a cushion for many useful services but is being used in Google’s ads that create the most part of Google’s revenue.

 At the same time, Google does possess some ways to control user’s privacy.
 For instance, they leave users an opportunity to delete saved data – execute their right to be forgotten.
 At the same time, those who do not care about it much know very little about this right of theirs.

-Also, their subsidiary company DoubleClick acts on your data in real-time, so it is very little you can do about it.
+Also, their subsidiary company DoubleClick acts on your data in real-time, so there is very little you can do about it.

 Android